AlexandraNas/cosmetics-website/README.md

 The root cause was that the site's fonts were being pulled in through an `@import` rule inside `style.css`. `@import` makes the browser fully fetch and parse the whole stylesheet before it even discovers the font needs loading, which turns what should be a parallel download into one slow chain: HTML, then style.css, then the font CSS, then finally the font files.
 The Font Awesome icon stylesheet had the same problem, blocking the page's first paint even though each page only actually uses a handful of its icons.

 Both were fixed the same way: fonts moved out of the CSS and into `<link rel="preconnect">` and `<link rel="stylesheet">` tags in each page's `<head>`, so the browser finds and fetches them straight away instead of waiting on the rest of the stylesheet.
 Font Awesome now loads through a non-blocking pattern (`media="print" onload="this.media='all'"`, with a `<noscript>` fallback for accessibility), so it no longer holds up rendering.
 None of this changes how anything looks - it's purely about load order.

-## Academic Integrity

-This project was created as a summative assignment for Module 4: Web Development and is submitted as original work.